AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 >[!CONTEXTUALHELP]
 >id="acw_email_settings_typology"
 >title="Typology"
->abstract="Typology lets you control, filter and monitor the sending of deliveries."
+>abstract="Typologies are sets of rules which are executed during the message preparation.
+They let you control, filter and monitor the sending of deliveries."

 Typologies are sets of **typology rules**, that are executed during the message analysis phase.
 They allow you to make sure your emails always contain certain elements (such as an unsubscription link or a subject line) or filtering rules to exclude groups from your intended target (like unsubscribers, competitors, or non-loyalty customers).